colejohnson66/UniProg/README.md

 Each pin driver contains a DAC, an op-amp, and two MOSFETs to connect the pin to the DAC/op-amp output, or to ground.
 Optionally, the two MOSFETs can be turned off and leave the pin floating/not connected.

-Each pin driver board contains eight individually addressable pin drivers, two 8-bit latches to control the MOSFET drivers, and 16 MOSFET drivers (one for each MOSFET).
+Each pin driver board contains four individually addressable pin drivers, an 8-bit latches to control the MOSFET drivers, and eight MOSFET drivers (one for each MOSFET).

 #### DAC / Op-Amp